 In China we saw a reduction of 17% to manufacturing that will ultimately impact its gross domestic product (GDP), and it is our opinion that this situation will be common to other economies as coronavirus spreads.
 It is believed that if peak infections outside of China crest during April-May, a timeline similar to that experienced by China, it is likely that the US and Australia will experience a deep and short-term recession, with the economies making a full recovery once coronavirus has run its course.
 However, this is dependent on the containment efforts being as effective as that of China and also reliant on potentially mis-reported data.

 Once the disruption passes however and daily life regains some form of normalcy, the global economy and investment markets will begin their recovery.
-While there may be after-shocks throughout this period of recovery, this may be within 6 to 12 months.

 Markets are likely to bottom with a peak in daily new cases of coronavirus, at which point the full extent of the global economic impact will be known.
 Declining new cases in China and a steady return to manufacturing are also a measure of what can be expected elsewhere.

 The secondary effects of the coronavirus outbreak, as well as a potential supply shock from the fraying of an alliance between Russia and the Organization of the Petroleum Exporting Countries (OPEC) that limited production, is highlighted by the 45% collapse in oil prices since mid-January.
 Ultimately lower petrol prices will be a good thing as this will boost consumer spending when the virus passes, but for now all the focus is on the downside of lower oil prices – debt problems and less business investment by producers.

 The Australian economy was already in a fragile position following the recent bushfires, expecting a negative March quarter (0.20% contraction) on the back of the hit to tourism, education and commodity exports from the slump in China.